-Adult Literacy Plus of Southwest Arizona is a full time advocate for adult literacy in Southwest Arizona.
-As mentors, we change lives through outreach programs, workplace training, education, and tutoring.
-Our program facilitates success within the family, workplace, and community.
+Adult Literacy Plus of Southwest Arizona (ALPS) is a full-time advocate for adult literacy in Southwest Arizona.
+As mentors, we change lives through outreach programs, adult basic education, ESL instruction, workplace preparation and training, and tutoring.
+Our program facilitates success within the family, workplace, and the community.

 Why is Literacy Important?

-Adult Literacy Plus of SW AZ (ALPS), formerly known as The Yuma Reading Council, was formed in 1981.
-It is a local nonprofit school for adults ages 16 and older based in Yuma, AZ.
-ALPS was created by a group of volunteer teachers who were dedicated to expanding adult literacy skills, and that was the main focus in the beginning of ALPS development.
-The agency has since grown and gained significant recognition in the State of Arizona as one of the leading adult education facilities sponsored by the Arizona Department of Education/Adult Education Services.
+Adult Literacy Plus of Southwest Arizona (ALPS), formerly known as The Yuma Reading Council, was formed in 1981 in Yuma, AZ.
+It is a nonprofit school that serves adults 16 years of age and older.
+ALPS was created by a group of volunteer teachers who were dedicated to expanding adult literacy skills, and that was the main focus in the beginning of its development.
+The agency has since grown and gained significant recognition in the State of Arizona as one of the leading adult education programs sponsored by the Arizona Department of Education/Adult Education Services.

-In addition to the face-to-face classes, students may also participate in Distance Learning classes and study from home or at one of the County Libraries through our partnership with the Library District.
-Students in this program complete a minimum of 25 hours a week of online studying and meet approximately once a month with our traveling instructor at the library closest to their home.
+In addition to the face-to-face classes, students may also participate in Virtual Education classes and study from home or from any library through our partnership with the Yuma Library District.
+Students in this program complete a minimum of 25 hours a week of online studying and meet virtually through Zoom twice a week.
 ALPS also offers English as Second Language Classes for those residents needing to improve their English skills for the workplace or entrance into post-secondary institutions and certificate programs.

 Being a full-time advocate of adult literacy in Yuma County and its surrounding areas, ALPS has seen successful expansion and outreach in the community to encompass the areas of the Foothills, Somerton, and San Luis through technology and our partnerships with library districts.

 ALPS is determined to move forward to build the bridge between education and the labor market, and is intentionally working to improve the lives of those utilizing their services through education and marketable job skills.
 As ALPS moves forward with this new project, we are continually expanding our technology offerings and improving the skills of the teachers as well.
-Rest assured that Adult Literacy Plus is tirelessly creating innovative programs to prepare its students to be college and career ready in today's competitive society through continuing partnerships with AZ@Work, the Yuma County Library District, Arizona Western College.
+Rest assured that Adult Literacy Plus is tirelessly creating innovative programs to prepare its students to be college and career ready in today's competitive society.